basnijholt/nijho.lt/content/post/zfs-tenant/index.md

 `zfs mount` answered `cannot mount 'tank/friends/joe/zt-test': dataset is exported to a local zone`, and `zfs load-key` with a guessed passphrase gave `Key load error: Incorrect key provided`.
 The only readable text in the raw stream was ZFS property names and the snapshot name, which is the metadata ZFS leaves unencrypted, as described above.

-One thing confused him.
-A bare `zfs list` through the gate shows only his root, because the gate fills in the root as the dataset and ZFS does not recurse without `-r`.
-He thought the send had failed until he ran `zfs list -r`.

 ## Tested like everything else

 Every security claim in this post is also checked by a two-node NixOS VM test: one machine pushes with real syncoid 2.3.0, through real sshd and the gate, into real OpenZFS 2.4.4 on the other.
-Its 17 subtests cover the pushes and pruning, the zone hiding my datasets, the gate failing closed, the delegation limits with and without the gate, a plaintext stream being refused, interrupted receives and restores resuming, and the quota.
+It covers the pushes and pruning, the zone hiding my datasets, the gate failing closed, the delegation limits with and without the gate, a plaintext stream being refused, interrupted receives and restores resuming, and the quota.
-It runs on every push in GitHub Actions, next to 193 unit tests.
+It runs on every push in GitHub Actions, next to the unit tests.

 The VM test earned its keep while I was building this.
-It found that incremental sends need `hold` on the sending side, that syncoid only prunes after it has sent something new, and that `sharenfs` cannot be set once a dataset is zoned.
+It found that incremental sends need `hold` on the sending side, and that syncoid only prunes after it has sent something new.

 The whole thing is about 770 lines of Python, not counting comments and docstrings, with no dependencies.
 The kernel does the actual enforcing: delegation, the quota, and the zone.
 The gate only removes the shell, and it is small enough to read in one sitting.

+## The feature nobody asked for

+The first version had *grace holds*: every day, the host held the newest snapshot of each of my friend's datasets for 14 days.
+It was on none of our lists, and when the agent later argued against the usual zone setup, its main reason was that namespace root could release those holds.
+I asked whether it was defending the design with a reason I had never included in it, and it was.
+It had made a scope decision without flagging it, and then reasoned from that decision as if it were mine.

 ## References